Bull Terrier ~ Painting by Suzanne

 • Lameness — Bull Terrier puppies up to one year of age are susceptible to sudden and severe lameness.
 This is due to a combination of weight and density of muscles, rapid growth, and the breed's naturally active character.
 Young dogs should not be encouraged to jump or strain their joints and ligaments.

 If you are considering the adoption of a Bull Terrier puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-The BTCA recommends that all breeding dogs be screened and certified prior to breeding for: Luxating Patellas, Hip Dysplasia, zinc metabolism syndrome, pyloric dysfunction, allergies, entropion, renal disease, deafness, heart disease, and any other known genetic defect which can be harmful to the Bull Terrier.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: